-Close inspection also shows that Rocky throughout has made exemplary use of the Fall formula of vitalist humor techniques.
+Close inspection also shows that Rocky throughout has made exemplary use of the Fall formula of vitalist humor techniques: Langerian Tenacity, Re-presentation, and the Gladness Impulse or Spirit of Awe.
 Of these, none is more obvious than the omnipresence of Langerian Tenacity.
 We have already said that Rocky’s great asset is his fighter’s body, a body capable of incredible endurance, tenacity, and self-punishment for training effect.

 Getting up at 4 in the morning, still half asleep, Rocky moves to his refrigerator only six feet away.
 He puts a glass on top of the refrigerator.
 We watch him from a camera angle just off the shoulder of the glass as he opens the refrigerator.
 And then we watch through the glass as he breaks an egg in it.
 And then another egg in it.
 In fact, we watch as he breaks six eggs, yolks intact.
 And then, of course, we watch him chug it!